zio/zio/docs/datatypes/contextual/zdeps.md

 Some components of our applications need to be managed, meaning they undergo a resource acquisition phase before usage, and a resource release phase after usage (e.g. when the application shuts down).

-Fortunately, the construction of ZIO layers can be effectful and resourceful, this means they can be acquired and safely released when the services are done being utilized.
+Fortunately, the construction of ZIO dependencies can be effectful and resourceful, this means they can be acquired and safely released when the services are done being utilized.

 `ZDeps` relies on the powerful `ZManaged` data type and this makes this process extremely simple.